Mental Health/Juvenile Justice Action Network

 Working together to improve services and policies for youth with mental health needs involved with the juvenile justice system

-Recent research shows that 70 percent of youth in the juvenile justice system meet the criteria for at least one mental health disorder such as major depression, bipolar disorder or anxiety conditions.
-Many of these youth land in the juvenile justice system because their conditions are unrecognized, community services aren’t available, or systems aren’t coordinating effectively to put the right support in place.
-Learn more.
+The overwhelming majority of young people in the juvenile justice system meet the criteria for at least one mental health disorder such as major depression, bipolar disorder or anxiety conditions.
+These conditions are often the reason they land in the juvenile justice system in the first place.
+Community treatment is often unavailable or poorly coordinated.

 Teams from each of the action network states collaborated on one of two “strategic innovation” areas: